Friday Morning Seminars

 CURL Friday Morning Seminars are held regularly on Friday mornings during fall & spring semesters from 10:30am until 12:00pm in Cuneo Hall, Room 417.
 Loyola faculty, students, staff, community members, and guests are welcome.

-These seminars are a time for CURL graduates, undergraduates, staff, and community members to discuss their thoughts and experiences with community-based initiatives and/or relevant research.
+These seminars are a time for CURL graduates, undergraduates, staff, faculty, and community members to discuss their thoughts and experiences with community-based initiatives and/or relevant research.
 Please note: Unavoidable changes may be necessary.
 Call 773.508.8521 to confirm specific presentations.

 |January 24||Leading from within: Stories of Racial Justice from Community and Academic Partners||Deniene Willis, Community Leadership Academy Lead and Lena Hatchett, Executive Lead at Proviso Partners for Health|